 A short walk away, you can also get your shopping, dining, and entertainment needs met at Quill City Mall or Sogo (KL) Department Store.
 One thing is for sure; there is no shortage of restaurants in the area.
 If you’re tired from all the walking, there’s also a free bus service, GO KL, available to you that takes you around the city centre.

 Do keep in mind that occupancy might run out soon due to high demands as we’re nearing the SEA games.
 So, you best book a room now!
-Contact us today to find out our rates and availability.

 With this guide on hand, we wish you the best of times visiting KL to enjoy the 29th Southeast Asian Games in Malaysia.
-If you’re ever in need of help, don’t be afraid to ask a Tune Hotels staff.
+If you’re ever in need of help, don’t be afraid to ask a MoMo's staff.
 We’re always ready and happy to assist, to ensure your stay at our hotel is the best one yet!